 Adele © Platon

-If you use social media, visit Platon’s Instagram account for some incredible insight into the stories behind his iconic images and his experiences with the characters he photographs.
+If you use social media, visit Platon’s Instagram account for some incredible insights into the stories behind his iconic images and his experiences with the characters he photographs.